ICCSSE/CASCON2024/content/en/cfp/_index.md

 -->
 </ul>

+<a href="ecopyrightform.html">Testing link for IEEE ecopyright form -- not final</a>

 CASCON 2024 will employ a double-anonymous review process.
 Therefore, submissions may not reveal the identity of its authors.
 The authors must make every effort to honor the double-anonymous review process.
 In particular:
 <ul>